-Those that love the great outdoors or a fresh Christmas trees and golfers who spend a great deal of the time in the rough may find this tree sap stain removal information useful.
+Those that love the great outdoors, a fresh Christmas tree or pine garlands, or golfers who spend a great deal of the time in the rough may find this tree sap stain removal information quite useful.

 How to Remove Tree Sap from Washable Clothes